Albanians in Egypt

 The Albanian community in Egypt began with government officials and military personnel appointed in Ottoman Egypt.
 A substantial community would grow up later by soldiers and mercenaries who settled in the second half of the 18th century and made a name for themselves in the Ottoman struggle to expel French troops in 1798–1801.
-Muhammad Ali, an Albanian, would later found the Khedivate of Egypt which lasted there until 1952.
+Mehmet Ali or Muhammad Ali, an Albanian, would later found the Khedivate of Egypt which lasted there until 1952.
 In the 19th and early 20th centuries, many other Albanians settled into Egypt for economical and political reasons.
 However, in later years the activities of the fedayeen, Muslim Brotherhood, as well as the greater Egyptian Revolution of 1952 resulted in the Albanian community in Egypt largely abandoning the country and emigrating to Western countries.

 History

 Ottoman Era

 In 1517, Egypt became a province of the Ottoman Empire.
 The Ottomans appointed a regional governor in Cairo, with the title of "beylerbey".
 They also created the title of "kaymakam", which denoted an acting governor who ruled over Egypt between the departure of the previous beylerbey and the arrival of the next one.
 The Ottoman government in Egypt came to rely on Albanians to staff their government, and Albanians soon made up much of the military and special bashi-bazouk units.
 Several Albanians even rose to the office of governor, the most famous of which were Dukakinzade Mehmed Pasha, Koca Sinan Pasha, Abdurrahman Abdi Arnavut Pasha, and Mere Hüseyin Pasha.

 During and after the French campaign in Egypt and Syria, the Ottoman Empire employed many Albanian personnel in defence of their province.
 Several of them were Tahir Pasha Pojani with his brothers Hasan Pasha, Dalip, Isuf, and Abdul Bey, Omer Pasha Vrioni, Muharrem Bey Vrioni, Rustem Aga Shkodrani and so on.
 Sarechesme Halil Agha, commanding the Kavala Volunteer Contingent, would bring along his cousin, Muhammad (Mehmed) Ali, a young second rank commander.